 Sherwood is a somewhat ethnically-diverse city.
 The people who call Sherwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherwood residents report their race to be White, followed by Asian.
 Important ancestries of people in Sherwood include German, Irish, English, Norwegian, and French.

 The most common language spoken in Sherwood is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Pacific Island languages.